Moab vs. Sedona: Which Red Rock Destination Deserves Your Trip?

 Unique Experiences

 Moab: Dead Horse Point State Park — a viewpoint 2,000 feet above a Colorado River gooseneck bend (the final scene of Thelma and Louise).
-Corona Arch trail — a massive arch with no entry fee (BLM land).
-Canyoneering in the slot canyons.
+The Corona Arch trail — a massive arch with no entry fee (BLM land).
+Canyoneering through the slot canyons.
 Night sky photography with zero light pollution.

 Sedona: The "vortex" experience — four sites where earth energy supposedly swirls with extra intensity.
-Whether you believe in vortexes or not, Cathedral Rock and Bell Rock at sunset are genuinely moving.
+Believe in vortexes or not, Cathedral Rock and Bell Rock at sunset are genuinely moving.
 The Chapel of the Holy Cross — a church built into the red rocks.
-Slide Rock State Park for swimming in Oak Creek.
+Slide Rock State Park for a swim in Oak Creek.

 Winner: Depends entirely on what moves you.
 Adventure seekers: Moab.
 Spiritual seekers: Sedona.